Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android/index.md

 This is the official documentation for the Amplitude Analytics Android SDK.

-!!!attention "Legacy SDK"
+!!!deprecated "Legacy SDK"
-    This SDK is legacy and only continue to receive bug fixes until deprecated.
-Checkout and upgrade to the [Android Kotlin SDK](../android-kotlin) which supports plugins, SDK integrations and more.
+    This is a legacy SDK and will only receive bug fixes until deprecation.
+Upgrade to the [Android Kotlin SDK](/data/sdks/android-kotlin/) which supports plugins, SDK integrations, and more.

 !!!info "SDK Resources"
     - [Android SDK Reference :material-book:](http://amplitude.github.io/Amplitude-Android/)